Vittorio Brambilla: Surtees (1977–1978)

 In 1977, Brambilla moved to the Surtees team, where he scored six points.
 At the same time he also drove for the Alfa Romeo sports car team, achieving the World Championship for the team.
-Brambilla finished 8th in the 1977 Monaco Grand Prix.
+Brambilla finished eighth in the 1977 Monaco Grand Prix.

 Brambilla continued with Surtees in 1978.
 At the 1978 United States Grand Prix West he placed 17th in qualifying, with a time of 1:23.212.
-His #19 Beta Surtees TS 19 finished 14th after experiencing engine failure on lap 50.
+His No. 19 Beta Surtees TS 19 finished 14th after experiencing engine failure on lap 50.

 In a multiple pileup at Monza in the 1978 Italian Grand Prix, Brambilla suffered serious head injuries when he was hit by a flying wheel during a multiple car collision on the opening lap.
 In reaction to that race, in which Ronnie Peterson sustained fatal injuries, it was announced in October 1978 that the Italian Grand Prix would move to the Autodromo Dino Ferrari circuit in Imola for the next three years although this did not actually happen until 1980.
 The 1979 Italian Grand Prix was at Monza again, and Brambilla recovered and returned to participate in that race.